allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 # Terminology :open_book:

+## TL;DR;
+> :memo: In summary, both terms refer to messages that have been delivered but not yet acknowledged.
+However, an outstanding message is specifically one that is currently in the process of waiting for an acknowledgment, while an unacknowledged message could be either waiting for an acknowledgment or has exceeded its acknowledgment deadline.

 ## What does *"unacked message"* mean?

 In the context of Google Cloud Pub/Sub, "unacked" is short for "unacknowledged", which refers to messages that have been delivered to a subscriber, but the subscriber has not acknowledged the successful processing of the message back to the server.